Violence, the Media and Your Brain

 But the findings are intriguing and beg the question: Does an activation of the limbic system and an inhibition of the prefrontal cortex predispose to violent behavior?
 This is a relatively easy proposition to test and I suspect we will see more studies soon.

-Other interesting studies:
+Other interesting studies

 The Virginia Tech Research Division showed students several non-violent movies, followed by super-violent movies.
 Results indicated violent films can increase hostile behavior.

 The Macquarie University Children and Families Research Centre found that children who watch violent movies are more likely to view the world as an unsympathetic, malicious and scary place and that this stimulates aggression.
-It also suggests children are more likely to exhibit combative behavior while becoming desensitized to violence.
-Reportedly, the MRI brain scans of children who have viewed film or television violence had a similar look when compared to those who have violently acted out.